No one should have to put up with high heating costs.

 Replacement Vinyl Windows:

 Vinyl windows provide energy efficiency because they are resistant to heat flow.
 They are also strong and durable, with little maintenance required.
-They do not need to be scraped, painted, or stained.
+Vinyl windows do not need to be scraped, painted, or stained.
 They are also almost 100% scratch free, guaranteed to always look their best.
 House Smart Home Improvements installs replacement vinyl “Energy Star” windows that will look good, eliminate condensation and mould, increase your home’s security, and cut down on heat loss… saving you money.

 There are a wide variety of attractive styles to choose from; single hung, double hung, sliders, casement, tilt and turn, bay windows and awnings.
 All designed to increase the value of your home.
 Enjoy the look of your new windows as you save money on your heating costs, and keep your home more comfortable and less drafty.